Clamentos/FabRISC/src/spec/IsaCompatibility.typ

     [ISA Compatibility],

-    [This section is dedicated to provide an overview of the modular capabilities of the FabRISC ISA.
+    [This section is dedicated to provide an overview of the modular capabilities and structure of the FabRISC ISA.
 The list of modules and some implementation specific parameters will be presented shortly.],

     ///.
     subSection(